ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/00-introduction/06-syllabus-410.md

 In an ideal world, science and technology would be objective.
 However, much of science and technology is subjective and is historically built on a small subset of privileged voices.
 In this class, we will reference many materials from a diverse set of sources, but limits still exist on this diversity.
 I acknowledge that it is possible that there may be both overt and covert biases in the material due to the lens with which it was written, even though the material is primarily of a technical nature.

-Please contact me or submit anonymous feedback through the Computer Science department office if you have any concerns or suggestions regarding this course and related materials.
+Please contact us or submit anonymous feedback through the Computer Science department office if you have any concerns or suggestions regarding this course and related materials.

 Furthermore, I would like to create a learning environment for my students that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including race, gender, class, sexuality, religion, ability, etc.).
 To help accomplish this:

 * If you have a name and/or use pronouns that differ from those that appear in your official K-State records, please let me know!
 * If you feel like your performance in the class is being impacted by your experiences outside of class, please don’t hesitate to talk with me.
 I want to be a resource for you.
 Please remember that you can also submit anonymous feedback as described above (which will lead to me making a general announcement to the class, if necessary, to address your concerns).
 * If you prefer to speak with someone outside of the course, your academic advisor or the staff in the College of Engineering Student Services office are excellent resources.
+They are able to also share this information with us anonymously, or keep it confidential.

 I, like many people, am still in the process of learning about diverse perspectives and identities.
 If something was said in class, by anyone, that made you feel uncomfortable, please talk to me about it.
 Again, anonymous feedback is always an option.